mxaddict/www.codedmaster.com/content/ttk/01-displaying-output.md

 +++
 date = 2026-02-09
-title = "Quest App: Showing Your Progress (Output)" description = "Learn how to make your Rust program display text on the screen using `println!` and store multiple quests using `Vec` (Vector) for your Quest App."
+title = "Quest App: Showing Your Progress (Output)" description = "For young learners!
+Learn how to make your Rust program display text on the screen using `println!` and store multiple quests using `Vec` (Vector) for your Quest App."
 [taxonomies]
-tags = ["rust", "programming", "tutorial", "cli", "quest app", "education"]
+tags = ["rust", "programming", "tutorial", "cli", "quest app", "education", "kids", "children", "young", "learners"]
 +++

 Hey there, Young Coder!